-The recent outbreak of the corona virus pandemic has created an unprecedented situation which has its economic disruptive impact on various parts of Indian economy.
-Unavoidable lockdown put a challenge to the government's efforts of raising infrastructure on a faster pace as it has to prioritize social welfare and medical reliefs on a mega scale to control virus spread to masses.
-However, the government's timely carving of overall economic package will support the leading activities contributing to business growth.
-Young shoots of business revival have already been observed during unlock 1.0 where markets have started showing a slight recovery in-spite of challenge of labour migration and increases in virus spread.
+In-spite of second wave of the corona virus pandemic which has created an unprecedented situation with its economic disruptive impact on various parts of Indian economy infrastructure projects, infrastructure projects have been on go although with reduced pace.
+Unavoidable lockdowns put a challenge to the government's efforts of raising infrastructure on a faster pace as it has to prioritize social welfare and medical reliefs on a mega scale to control virus spread to masses & their health recovery.
+However, the government's timely interventions had helped & will support the leading activities contributing to business growth.

-The major growth drivers for construction equipment industry will be the focus on timely execution of projects through improved support & governance.
+The major growth drivers for construction equipment industry will be the construction activities on Roads & Railways, Ports, MRTS, Works under PMANSBY (Pradhan Mantri Atamnirbhar Swasth Bharat Yougna) through improved support & governance.
 Awareness & emphasis on qualitative approach will be leading to demand of high quality & technology driven equipment.